-GAD-2 Questionnaire

-The GAD-2 is a brief initial screening tool for Generalized Anxiety Disorder (GAD).
+Resources GAD-2 Questionnaire The GAD-2 is a brief initial screening tool for Generalized Anxiety Disorder (GAD).
 In primary care patients, the GAD-2 has been shown to have high sensitivity and specificity.
 Any positive screening should always be followed up with further assessment.
 Over the last 2 weeks, how often have you been bothered by the following problems?
-Not at all Several days More than half the days Nearly every day Feeling nervous, anxious or on edge 0 +1 +2 +3 Not being able to stop or control worrying 0 +1 +2 +3

-GAD-2 score obtained by adding score for each question (total points)

-A GAD-2 score of 3 is the optimal cut-off point when using the GAD-2 to screen for depression.
+Not at all Several days More than half the days Nearly every day Feeling nervous, anxious or on edge 0 +1 +2 +3 Not being able to stop or control worrying 0 +1 +2 +3 GAD-2 score obtained by adding score for each question (total points) A GAD-2 score of 3 is the optimal cut-off point when using the GAD-2 to screen for anxiety.
+A score of 3 or greater is considered a positive screening for anxiety.